ryjen/ryjen.github.io/content/post/futurism-nanotech-humanity.md

 ## Introduction

-Somewhere around 2005, I had the good fortune of doing a research paper on [nanotechnology](https://en.wikipedia.org/wiki/Nanotechnology#Tools_and_techniques) for university.
+Somewhere around 2005, a student did a relatively small research project on [nanotechnology](https://en.wikipedia.org/wiki/Nanotechnology#Tools_and_techniques) for university.
 I've been very interested in the topic ever since.

-If you aren't used to hearing about nano technology the summary is this:  it is **a technology that works are the nano scale** (1 billionth of a metre).
+Th nano technology summary goes like this:  it is **a technology that works are the nano scale** (1 billionth of a metre).

 To put it in perspective, it takes 10 hydrogen atoms side by side to equal 1 nanometre.
 A human hair is 80,000 nanometres.